miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 Victory Objective
 -----------------

-Claim victory by conquering all the local tribes.
+Claim victory by conquering all the tribes on the campaign map.
 Next, finalise your defences and upload your map, so that adventurers and keepers belonging to other players can then invade it.